Celebrating Take Action for Libraries Day

 A partnership with the American Library Association, United for Libraries, and Booklist

-In honor of National Library Week and Take Action for Libraries Day, esteemed journalist Dan Rather will join Booklist’s Donna Seaman for a live conversation about his recent book, What Unites Us: Reflections on Patriotism.
-Rather will also reflect on the value of libraries in today's society and share how everyone can help support these important institutions.
+In honor of National Library Week and Take Action for Libraries Day, esteemed journalist Dan Rather joined Booklist’s Donna Seaman for a live conversation about his recent book, What Unites Us: Reflections on Patriotism.
+Rather also reflected on the value of libraries in today's society and shared how everyone can help support these important institutions.